revaturelabs/interviewquestions/Java/Java 8/stream api.md

 13: What is the use of count() terminal operations in stream API?

  <details><summary><b> Show Answer</b></summary>

+- The count() method returns the count of elements in a stream
 - when we need the result of the stream to be finite numbers.
 - Example: return the number of employees working in a particular department.